dhomane/mobile-communication-python/README.md

 # About
-TL;DR Python application that will simulate the effects of admission control on a single cell in a mobile cellular network.
+Python application that will simulate the effects of admission control on a single cell in a mobile cellular network.

 ## Detailed description: